Gattaca (1997)

 Regarding Anton Jr, there’s the scene

-The Doctor asks about preferred race; well obviously White, like the parents,
+It’s grimly funny.
+The Doctor asks about preferred Race; well obviously White,

-but they’re mildly embarrassed to say so, because the Doctor is Black.
-This is
+like the parents, but they’re mildly embarrassed to say so, because the Doctor

-real early in the emergence of the DTC Genetics, and by the time Vincent grows
+is Black.
+This scene takes place early in the emergence of the DTCG; by the

 actors as they grow (Mason Gamble and Chad Christ for Vincent, Vincent Neilson